maubanel/UE5-Lighting/prep/README.md

 ##### `Step 1.`\|`SUU&G`|:small_blue_diamond:

 Since most of this scene is lit by sun through openings in this structure we will add a ** Place Actors | Lights | Directional Light** to the level.
 We will also add a folder called `Lighting` to the **World Outliner**.
 We will rename the light to `Sun` and move it inside the new **Lighting** folder.
+Ensure the mobility is **Stationary** and we will explain this later.

 The placement is irrelevant of where you put the light in the level.
 It will light the entire scene.
 I have put it next to the building so I don't click on it by accident.
 The [Directional Light](https://docs.unrealengine.com/4.27/en-US/BuildingWorlds/LightingAndShadows/LightTypes/Directional/).